grab/swift-leak-check/README.md

 **2. Check if a closure is non-escaping**

-We use the information from the AST to determine if a closure is non-escaping.
+We use as much information about the closure as possible to determine if it is non-escaping or not.

 In the example below, `block` is non-escaping because it's not marked as `@escaping` and it's non-optional
 ```